+In general, no Director may be nominated as a candidate for re-election as part of the slate of Directors that we propose, nor may any person be nominated as a candidate for election, after he or she has reached age 75.
 Directors are not subject to specific term limits.
 Due to the complexity of the utility industry, we value the insight that a Director is able to develop over a period of time.
-The Board believes that tenure provides an enhanced contribution to the Board, including the benefits of valuable experience and familiarity, which is in the best interest of shareholders.
+The Board believes that tenure provides an enhanced contribution to the Board, including the benefits of valuable experience and familiarity.
+However, the Board seeks to balance tenure on the Board in the context of overall diversity, as well as to protect against an entrenched Board.